{eac}ObjectCache Extension Plugin

 • Pre-fetch object groups from L2 to L1 cache.

-• Caches and pre-fetches L2 misses (known to not be in L2 cache).
+• Caches and pre-fetches L2 misses (known to not exist in L2 cache).

 • Prevents repeated, unnecessary L2 cache reads across requests.